MoneyCashNodes/RestInsured-API/README.md

 ## Application Overview
 "Rest Insured" is an iOS app that connects users with health care facilities based on their preferred location and health insurance provider.
 The code for iOS front-end development for the app can be viewed in the [Rest Insured](https://github.com/MoneyCashNodes/RestInsured) repository.
 This current repository provides the back-end code for the application, created using JavaScript and Node.js.

-This app is intended for **educational purposes** only.
+This application is intended for **educational purposes** only.
 This project does not maintain user medical records with respect to health care needs or preferences.
 This app does not persist records of previous health care appointments or illness.

 ### Back-End Functionality
 * Connect users with medical facilities that accept their insurance, based on user input of location and insurance provider.